 An Example of Swing Trading

-Swing trading is a strategy that involves holding a stock for a period of time, typically one to six weeks, profiting from price changes or ‘swings.’
-Swing traders generally buy stocks showing signs of momentum and selling pressure.
-They then hold the stock until it reaches its peak and sells it.
+Swing trading is a strategy that involves holding a stock for some time, typically one to six weeks, profiting from price changes or ‘swings.’
+Swing traders generally buy stocks showing signs of momentum and buying pressure.
+They then hold the stock until it reaches its peak and sell it.

 By following these simple rules, swing traders can take advantage of price swings in both directions to make profits.